Anisa098/Project-COMP-312-Icy-Tower/README.md

 ## Contributing

-We welcome contributions from the community to help improve the Icy Tower Game.
+We welcome contributions from the community to help improve the Jumpin' Jungle Game.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix:
 3. Make your changes and ensure they are working properly.
 4. Commit your changes:
 5. Push your changes to your forked repository:
 6. Open a pull request on the main repository, describing your changes and explaining why they are valuable.